Valuable public open spaces were under threat from the last National Government, which sought to carve up and sell our parks for housing developments.

 - Reduce public participation in important decision-making process which affect people’s lives;

 - Bypass local decision-making about local issues by democratically elected representatives;

 - Override local authority functions by changing zoning, plans and policies against the local authority’s wishes; and

 - Prioritise development over quality of life.

-This is happening right now to Point England Reserve – the Government has decided to revoke its reserve status, subdivide it, re-zone it and sell it for housing, all without following the normal legal processes.
+This is happening right now to Point England Reserve – the National Government passed a law to revoke its reserve status, subdivide it, re-zone it and sell it for housing, all without following the normal legal processes.

-At a time when cities in Australia are working to increase green space alongside intensification, the National Government wants to reduce urban green space.
+At a time when cities in Australia are working to increase green space alongside intensification, the National Government wanted to reduce urban green space.
 SOR sees this as little more than intergenerational theft.

 What about my reserve?